trip5/Matrix-Fonts/README.md

 Also, some inspiration for the Korean characters was borrowed from [Dalmoori Font](https://ranolp.github.io/dalmoori-font/), a very nice Hangul pixel font.

-The Chinese characters are almost 100% copied from Version 1.7 of the [Boutique Bitmap 7x7 Font](https://github.com/scott0107000/BoutiqueBitmap7x7/), a Chinese pixel font.
+The Chinese characters are almost 100% copied from [Boutique Bitmap 7x7 Font](https://github.com/scott0107000/BoutiqueBitmap7x7/), a Chinese pixel font and stretched a bit in the X-series.